harshitkalra03/autonomous_warehouse_surveillance/offboard/ros_workspace/docs/README.md

 - GUI required: use the Desktop install so you have RViz for visualization.
 - If using ROS 2 DDS across machines, ensure multicast / discovery ports are allowed by firewall or configure DDS security/ROS_DOMAIN_ID appropriately.
 - For serial connections, confirm user is in dialout group if needed: sudo usermod -aG dialout $USER
-- If you rely on mavlink/mavros, verify firmware and autopilot settings for companion-computer telemetry rates and connection baud rates.

 ## 4) Troubleshooting checklist
 - Can you ping the onboard IP from offboard?